BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Jean.md

 </div>

 Jean is the eldest daughter of the prestigious Gunnhildr Clan in Mondstadt.
 She holds the title of Dandelion Knight and is the Master of the Knights, second-in-command to Varka, the Grand Master of Mondstadt's Knights of Favonius.
-When Varka led an expedition away from Mondstadt, she was appointed to lead the Knights of Favonius as Acting Grand Master in Varka's stead, devoted to defending the City of Freedom and making it a kinder, more prosperous and peaceful on Varka's return.
+When Varka led an expedition away from Mondstadt, she was appointed to lead the Knights of Favonius as Acting Grand Master in Varka's stead, devoted to defending the City of Freedom and making it a kinder, more prosperous and peaceful place on Varka's return.

 She holds an Anemo Vision from Mondstadt and wields a sword.